day50-dev/Streamdown/README.md

 ![dunder](https://github.com/user-attachments/assets/d41d7fec-6dec-4387-b53d-f2098f269a5e)

 #### ...even CJK
-Compare how streamdown wraps and spaces this tabular Chinese description of programming languages to other leading markdown renderer. 很美！
+Compare how streamdown wraps and spaces this tabular Chinese description of programming languages to other leading markdown renderer.

+Only one generates the text without truncation. 很美！
 ![cjk](https://github.com/user-attachments/assets/cae485d7-c478-4836-9732-d9fa49e13bc9)

 ### Colors are highly (and quickly) configurable for people who care a lot, or just a little.